wunderlins/protohand/doc/README.txt

         [authority/path/dir] ; this is the mapping to the url cmd = some_executable.exe --file="${param1}"

-    Registering a protocol scheme can be donw trough a registry setting on windows.
+    Registering a protocol scheme can be done trough a registry setting on windows.
 An example registrz file should come with this program if not run it in a folder without a configuration file and it will be created.

 OPTIONS